ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ```
 ### Delete a Patch Schedule

 This part describes how to use the ballerina connector to delete a patch schedule for a specific azure cache for redis instance.
-We must pass subscription id, resource group name where cache instance resides, cache instance name and name of patch schedule as parameters to delete a specific patch scehedule.
-It returns an boolean if  operation is successful or error if the operation is unsuccessful.
+We must pass subscription id, resource group name where cache instance resides, cache instance name and name of patch schedule as parameters to delete a specific patch schedule.
+It returns boolean if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 boolean|error response = azureRedisManagementClient->deletePatchSchedule(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup", "TestPatchSchedule");